 This tomato ketchup recipe has enough honey to give it a tough of sweetness, but it is not overly sweet.
 We have made this recipe at least 30 times now (our 2 year old LOVES it) and we think this recipe is pretty perfect (as do a lot of you from the feedback we have received), but feel free to adjust the sweetness if you want it more or less sweet.

-Flavoured ketchup
+Flavoured Ketchup

 I have never really understood why flavoured ketchup isn't a think.
 I mean, standard ketchup is pretty awesome, but it could be a base for something even more awesome.